 According to European regulatory requirements, an internal process has been set up for assessing the suitability both of the members of the Board of Directors individually and of the Board of Directors as a whole.
 This assessment is done when new board members are to be notified to the Swedish Financial Supervisory Authority and whenever approprriate.

 In accordance with the external framework and in order to increase the effectiveness of the board work, the Board of Directors has established separate working committees to assist the Board in preparing matters, belonging to the competence of the Board and to decide in matters delegated by the Board.
-The duties of the Board Committees, as well as working procedures, are defined in the Charter.
+The duties of the Board Committees, as well as working procedures, are defined in the Committee Charters.
 Each Committee regularly reports on its work to the Board.
-The minutes are communicated to the Board.

 Updated: February 2018